What Does Liquid THC Mean?

 Liquid THC does not contain CBD.
 As such, it is not meant to be used medicinally for the treatment of physical ailments like seizures or inflammation.

-Liquid THC is produced in much the same way as other cannabis concentrates: by adding solid cannabis to a liquid, such as alcohol, oil, vinegar, or glycerin.
+Liquid THC is produced in much the same way as other cannabis extracts: by adding solid cannabis to a liquid, such as alcohol, oil, vinegar, or glycerin.
 After being steeped in the liquid, the valuable THC is extracted from the solid plant matter.

 Liquid THC can be derived from any strain of cannabis with varying levels of THC.
 It is extracted primarily via alcohol extraction, but there are other extraction methods that may be used.
 In all methods, cannabis is steeped in a liquid and then after the appropriate amount of time, the solids are strained out.